Explore

 Marketing success depends on three ingredients.
 You need a breakthrough strategy, a strong plan, and a brilliant team.
 The way you organize your marketing team can also significantly impact your ability to achieve your goals.
 A well-defined org structure is vital to accomplishing overall business objectives.
 You also need to establish clear roles and responsibilities, enabling teams to effectively work together to deliver great results.

 No matter how you organize your marketing team, the group is still responsible for the same core marketing functions — such as digital, content, social media, and product marketing.
-Regardless of the specific programs and campaigns, what ultimately matters is designing a structure that improves decision making and streamlines marketing operations so everyone can do their best work.
+Regardless of the specific programs and campaigns, what ultimately matters is designing a marketing organization structure that improves decision-making and streamlines marketing operations so everyone can do their best work.

 Supercharge collaboration with Aha!
 Roadmaps.Sign up for a free trial now.